Banach space representations of Drinfeld-Jimbo algebras and their complex-analytic forms

 Combining results in this paper with some standard representation theory of $U_q(\fs\fl_2)$ (see \cite{Ka95} or \cite{KSc}), we obtain Tables~\ref{table:1} and~\ref{table:2} (f.d. stands for `finite dimensional').

-As an application of our results on Banach space representations we describe the structure of the Arens-Michael envelope of $U_q(\fg)$ for $|q|\ne 1$ and the structure of $\wt U(\fs\fl_2)_\hbar$ in the case when $e^\hbar$ is a not root of unity (Theorems~\ref{AMUq} and~\ref{AMUhbar}, respectively).
+As an application of our results on Banach space representations we describe the structure of the Arens-Michael envelope of $U_q(\fg)$ when $|q|\ne 1$ and the structure of $\wt U(\fs\fl_2)_\hbar$ in the case when $e^\hbar$ is not a root of unity (Theorems~\ref{AMUq} and~\ref{AMUhbar}, respectively).
 Recall that the Arens-Michael envelope of an associative algebra over~$\CC$ is a universal object connected with the problem of finding homomorphisms with range in a Banach algebra; see the definition at the end of Section~\ref{sect:UqAM}.
-Considering finitely-generated associative algebras over $\CC$ as the main subject of study in Noncommutative complex affine algebraic geometry, one can treat their Arens-Michael envelopes as ``algebras of noncommutative holomorphic functions'' and thus as a subject of study in Noncommutative complex-analytic geometry.
-The same can be said for $\wt U(\fs\fl_2)_\hbar$, which is a holomorphically finitely generated algebra in the sense of Pirkovskii \cite{Pi14,Pi15}.
+Considering finitely-generated associative algebras over $\CC$ as the main subject of study in Noncommutative complex affine algebraic geometry, one can treat their Arens-Michael envelopes as ``algebras of noncommutative holomorphic functions'' and thus as a possible subject of study in Noncommutative complex-analytic geometry.
+The same can be said for $\wt U(\fs\fl_2)_\hbar$, which is a holomorphically finitely generated algebra in the sense of Pirkovskii as defined in \cite{Pi14,Pi15}.